The Optional Vaccines Your Dog May Really Need

 - Canine influenza virus (CIV)

 - Canine distemper virus (CDV)

-Or a bacterium: Bordetella Bronchiseptica.
+Or by a bacterium: Bordetella bronchiseptica.

 - Viruses: canine respiratory coronavirus (CRCoV) and canine pneumovirus (CnPnV).

 - Bacteria: Streptococcus zooepidemicus, Pseudomonas, Escherichia coli, Klebsiella and Mycoplasma

 Often, a single pathogen doesn't act alone and a combination of viruses and bacteria are involved in the most severe forms of respiratory diseases.